 - Have a problem with honey coming very slowly out of its container?
 Some people like to place the entire honey container in a bowl of warm water.
 The water will warm the honey and improve its viscosity (making it more pourable).

-- Do not use cold milk (or super hot milk) to make this recipe or the yeast may have trouble growing properly.
+- Do NOT use cold milk (or super hot milk) to make this recipe or the yeast may have trouble growing properly.
 Yeast is sort of like Goldilocks – it doesn’t like things too hot or too cold.
+Ideally, the liquid temperature should be around 100-110 F.

 - I like to use whole milk when making this bread because it adds a richer flavor.
-However, skim milk or plant-based milk (i.e. soy milk or oat milk) is okay too!
+However, skim milk or plant-based milk (e.g. soy milk or oat milk) is okay too!

-- Use FRESH ingredients (i.e. flour) for the best results.
+- Use FRESH ingredients (e.g. flour) for the best results.
 Ingredients that have been sitting in the pantry for months can become stale or pick up weird smells & flavors.

-- Try to keep your ingredients (i.e. flour) in airtight food containers in order to extend their shelf life.
-Airtight containers also help to prevent ingredients (i.e. flour and sugar) from absorbing moisture from the air.
-This extra moisture can throw off recipes (as it can disrupt the liquid-to-dry ingredient ratio in the recipe) and shorten an ingredient’s shelf life.
-They also help to prevent exposure to pests, dust, etc.
+- Try to keep your ingredients (e.g. flour) in airtight food containers in order to extend their shelf life.
+Airtight containers help to prevent your ingredients being exposed to to pests, moisture, dust, odors, etc.

 - This recipe calls for the use of bread flour.
 If you are out of bread flour, you can use all purpose flour in a pinch.
 However, an all purpose flour bread will be less airy and fluffy (when compared to honey bread made with bread flour).